MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 5. Stop debugging.

-####	Task 3: Add a view to show data for a city, as returned by the ShowDataForCity action.
+####	Task 3: Add a view to show data for a city, as returned by the ShowDataForCity action

 1. In the **CityController** class, change the **ShowDataForCity** action signature to accept the following parameter:
     - Type: **string**